-The contents of the 'Encoding' column represent the Mode Bits [3:0] of the Endpoint Mode Registers (Table 83 and Table 84).
+The contents of the 'Encoding' column represent the Mode Bits [3:0] of the Endpoint Mode Registers (Table 79 on page 58 and Table 80 on page 59).
 The endpoint modes determine how the SIE responds to different tokens that the host sends to the endpoints.
-For example, if the Mode Bits [3:0] of the Endpoint 0 Mode Register are set to '0001', which is NAK IN/OUT mode, the SIE will send an ACK handshake in response to SETUP tokens and NAK any IN or OUT tokens.
+For example, if the Mode Bits [3:0] of the Endpoint 0 Mode Register are set to '0001', which is NAK IN/OUT mode, the SIE sends an ACK handshake in response to SETUP tokens and NAK any IN or OUT tokens.